How to Get Rid of Pavement Ants

 • INDOOR USE: Observe pest infestation with Catchmaster glue traps.
 An easy way to...

 One of our favorite bug killers, food-grade diatomaceous earth (DE for short) is the crushed fossils of microscopic diatoms.
-When ants (or other insects or even arachnids) crawl over it, the sharp edges lacerate the protective waxy coating of their exoskeleton and they soon die of dehydration.
+When ants (or other insects and arachnids) crawl over it, DE’s sharp edges lacerate the protective waxy coating of their exoskeleton and they soon die of dehydration.

 Want to Let the Pros Handle It?